sunitparekh/data-anonymization/README.md

 ## Credits

-- [ThoughtWorks Inc](http://www.thoughtworks.com), for allowing us to build this tool and make if open source.
+- [ThoughtWorks Inc](http://www.thoughtworks.com), for allowing us to build this tool and make it open source.
 - [Birinder](https://twitter.com/birinder_) and [Panda](https://twitter.com/sarbashrestha) for reviewing the documentation.